merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 Now you have a contigs database for this genome, so we can start to work with it to estimate metabolism.
 There are 3 required steps in the metabolism estimation process (though the first step is only necessary the very first time you are doing this, so in general there are just 2 steps).
 Those steps are:

-1. Getting the required [KEGG](https://www.genome.jp/kegg/) data set up on your computer (which only needs to be done once) with {% include PROGRAM name="anvi-setup-kegg-kofams" %}
+1. Getting the required [KEGG](https://www.genome.jp/kegg/) data set up on your computer (which only needs to be done once) with {% include PROGRAM name="anvi-setup-kegg-data" %}
 2. Adding functional annotations from the [KOfam database](https://doi.org/10.1093/bioinformatics/btz859) to the gene calls in this genome, using {% include PROGRAM name="anvi-run-kegg-kofams" %}
 3. Matching those functional annotations to [definitions of metabolic pathways](https://www.genome.jp/kegg/module.html) (aka modules) and computing module completeness scores, which is done by the program {% include PROGRAM name="anvi-estimate-metabolism" %}